By Kristina Schneider, Practice Success Coach

 - Train Your Staff on How to Handle Cancellations.
-Just as important as having your staff well-trained to confirm an appointment, your staff should also know how to handle cancellations and potential objections to coming in for the appointment.
+Just as important as having your staff well-trained to confirm an appointment, all cancellations should go to a live person (not to voicemail) whenever possible and those that are to take those calls should be properly trained on how to handle cancellations and potential objections to coming in for the appointment.
 Role play with them about the common objections they receive.
 There are subtle ways to push people to keep their appointments without being too pushy.
 The key is to figure out what you’d like your staff to say to clients and train them using a script.

 - Immediately Follow-Up with Any No-Shows.
 A common mistake that people make when they do have no-shows or cancellations is they fail to follow up with them to either book another appointment (or seminar) with them.
 It’s so easy to assume that the reason they didn’t show up to their appointment or the seminar is because they were no longer interested, but that’s not always the case.
 We often find out that something happened that prevented them from coming and, often times, they’re happy to reschedule.
 But, you have to do it while it is fresh and they still have some interest.